ibm-cloud-docs/transit-gateway/adding-ca.md

 1. Request a connection to communicate between other accounts.
 1. Perform actions on a requested connection.
 This must be completed.

 For classic cross-account connections, be sure that the `network-account-id` is set to the account you are requesting to communicate with.
 For VPC cross-account connections, be sure that the `network-id` is set to the account that you are requesting to communicate with.
 {: important}

 ### Request cross-account connection
 {: #request-cross-account-connection}

-The original account will need to request a connection to communicate with the other account.
+The original account must request a connection to communicate with the other account.

 #### Request
 {: #tg-api-adding-cross-account-connection-transit-gateway-request}